-The 10YFP Programme on Sustainable Public Procurement (SPP) is a global multi-stakeholder platform that supports the implementation of sustainable public procurement around the world.
+The One Planet Network Sustainable Public Procurement (SPP) Programme is a global multi-stakeholder platform that supports the implementation of sustainable public procurement around the world.
 The Programme builds synergies between diverse partners to achieve the SDG target on SPP.

 What is Sustainable Public Procurement?